-Houses of Parliament (Great Britain) Fast Facts
+Houses of Parliament (Great Britain) Fast Facts | CNN

 1840 - Construction begins on the current Houses of Parliament.

-May 11, 1941 - House of Commons chamber destroyed in bombings during WWII.
+May 11, 1941 - The House of Commons chamber is destroyed in bombings during World War II.
 It is rebuilt by architect Sir Giles Gilbert Scott.

 1950 - The reconstruction of House of Commons is complete.